h0lylag/workshop-watcher/README.md

 This approach ensures your database and config persist outside the container/Nix store.

-## What Gets Notified?
+## Notification Content

 When a mod updates, Discord receives:
-- 🔔 Mod name and Steam Workshop link
+- Mod name and Steam Workshop link
-- 👤 Author name (cached from Steam)
+- Author name (cached from Steam)
-- 🕒 Update timestamp
+- Update timestamp
-- 🔗 Direct link to the workshop page
+- Direct link to the workshop page
-- 📌 Ping roles (if configured)
+- Ping roles (if configured)

 ## Development

 ### Running Tests

-The project includes a comprehensive test suite with **56 tests** and zero external dependencies:
+The project includes a test suite with 56 tests using Python's built-in unittest module:

 ```bash
 # Run all tests